Nimausfi/Arithmetic_Logic_Unit_VHDL/README.md

 Sel chooses the opeartion **(Addition, Multiplication, Shift Left, Shift Right, Compare if Equal and Compare if Less than)** to be performed by the ALU.

+**Module 1: alu:**

+Combinatorial logic.

+Use concurrent statements to create internal signals/buses that can be assigned outputs of various operations.

+Use behavioral operators.

+Use a multiplexor (conditional or selected signal assignment or case statement) to select ALU output.

+**Module 1: dff:**

+Sequential logic, so need a synchronous "clk".

+A register bank of 64 D flip flops.

+Reset is asynchronous, so when its set, the register bank is cleared (ZEROed).

+The register bank needs to be synchronous to the rising edge of the clock.
+(If "en" is set then the D flip flop capture input, else hold the contents of D flip flops).